Werner Horn (South African politician): Parliamentary career

 Horn was elected to the National Assembly in the 7 May 2014 general election.
 He became an MP on 21 May 2014.
 He represents the Free State Province.
 On 5 June 2014, he was named Shadow Deputy Minister of the Justice and Correctional Services portfolios by the DA parliamentary leader, Mmusi Maimane.
 Horn served as the deputy for both Glynnis Breytenbach (Shadow Minister of Justice) and James Selfe (Shadow Minister of Correctional Services).

 During his first term as an MP, he served as an Alternate Member of the Portfolio Committee on Justice and Constitutional Development.
 He was an Alternate Member of the Ad Hoc Committee to nominate a person for appointment of Public Protector between May 2016 and August 2016.

 Horn was re-elected for a second term as an MP in May 2019.
 On 5 June 2019, Maimane appointed his new shadow cabinet, in which the Justice and Correctional Services portfolios were merged into one portfolio with Horn as the Shadow Deputy Minister and Glynnis Breytenbach as the Shadow Minister.
 He still serves on the Portfolio Committee on Justice and Correctional Services.
 On 27 February 2020, he became an Alternate Member of the Ad Hoc Committee to Amend Section 25 of the Constitution.

 Newly elected DA leader John Steenhuisen announced his shadow cabinet on 5 December 2020 wherein he split the Justice and Correctional Services portfolio and appointed Horn as the new Shadow Deputy Minister of Justice.

 Horn was appointed the DA's additional national spokesperson on 21 April 2023, following Cilliers Brink's election as Tshwane mayor the previous month.

 Having been re-elected to Parliament in the 2024 general election, Horn was elected as one of three House Chairpersons of the National Assembly on 9 July 2024.

 Provincial politics

 On 14 November 2020, Horn was elected to succeed Annelie Lotriet as the provincial chairperson of the DA in the Free State.
+He was re-elected as provincial chairperson in 2023 before standing down in 2026.

+2026 campaign for DA Federal Council Chairperson

+After incumbent DA Federal Council chairperson Helen Zille announced her intention to stand down at the party's Federal Congress in April 2026, Horn announced his candidacy for the position.
+He was defeated by Deputy Finance Minister Ashor Sarupen on 12 April 2026.